 So the Spanish flu is not actually Spanish?

-Sorry, but no. The Spanish were simply the first to report the existence of the epidemic.
+Sorry, but no. The Spanish were simply the ones that reported the existence of the epidemic.

-And, like so often happens during war time, the warring states had enforced a media blackout, to keep up the morale of the troops and the citizens.
+And, like often happens during wartime, the warring states had enforced a media blackout.
+It was designed to keep up the morale of the troops and the citizens.

-Hence the media was unable to report the flu epidemic that was ravaging their cities.
+Hence, in most of the world, the newspapers were unable to report that a flu epidemic was ravaging their cities.

 But Spain was neutral.

-Then, in May 28 the Spanish king Alfonso XIII fell ill with this plague (he survived), and the news reached the other European nations.
+Then, a few days later, on May 28, the Spanish king Alfonso XIII fell ill with this plague (he survived).
+And the shocking news of the epidemic reached other European nations.

-Since ‘the rest of the world’ had no news of their own flu epidemics, and they first read of it in the Spanish media, they believed it had began there and nicknamed it “Spanish flu.”
+Since ‘the rest of the world’ had no news of their own flu epidemics, and they first read of it via the Spanish press, they believed it had begun there.
+So they nicknamed it “Spanish flu.”

 When the flu reached Spain in May 1918, it had been circulating in neighboring France and in the U.S. for at least two months.